wdvorkin/LDR_for_gas_network_control/README.md

 ```
 $ julia main.jl -v 100
 ```
-the program returns the the variance-aware solution with the pressure variance penalty equal to 100.
+the program returns the variance-aware solution with the pressure variance penalty equal to 100.
 To see the list of all options, type
 ```
 $ julia main.jl --help
 ```